chingu-voyages/v44-tier3-team-44/news-around-app/README.md

 ```
 git clone git@github.com:chingu-voyages/v44-tier3-team-44.git
 ```
-And use the "cd" command to change the directory to the location where the "news-around-app" file is located.
+And use the "cd" command to change the directory to the location where the "what-happens-app" is located.

 ```
-cd news-around-app file
+cd what-happens-app
 ```

 Run npm install to install all the dependencies.